-5 MBPC calculation using Department of Labor and Industry, "Quarterly News," accessed Oct.
-2020.

-6 Workers contribute less than half of 1 percent of their total earnings (0.451%). \$10 0.00451 = 4.5 cents.
-Premium estimated through program cost model created by the Colorado Fiscal Institute and adjusted by the Montana Budget & Policy Center.
-Montana Budget & Policy Center.
-Montana Budget & Policy Center.
-"June 2016,

-7 Governor's Office of Budget and Program Planning, Fiscal Note, HB208, Jan 25, 2019.
-The fiscal note for HB 208, which estimated total benefit expenditures at \$65 million for FY 2022 and \$68 million for FY 2023, is consistent with the analysis by Montana Budget & Policy Center, "Helping People Balance Work and Family: It's Within Montana's Reach," June 2016.
+MBPC calculation using Department of Labor and Industry, "Quarterly News: 4th Quarter 2021," accessed Feb.
+2023.
+Workers contribute less than half of one percent of their total earnings (0.451%). \$10 \ 0.00451 = 4.5 cents.
+Premium estimated through program cost model created by the Colorado Fiscal Institute and adjusted by the Montana Budget & Policy Center, "Helping People Balance Work and Family: It's Within Montana's Reach," June 2016, Governor's Office of Budget and Program Planning, Fiscal Note, HB 228, February 2, 2021.
+The fiscal note for HB 228, which estimated total benefit expenditures at \$68 million for FY 2024 and \$71 million for FY 2025, is consistent with the analysis by Montana Budget & Policy Center, "Helping People Balance Work and Family: It's Within Montana's Reach," June 2016, Conternet total benefit expenditures at \$68 million for FY 2024 and \$71 million for FY 2025, is consistent with the analysis by Montana Budget & Policy Center, "Helping People Balance Work and Family: It's Within Montana's Reach," June 2016.

-8 Self-employed individual is defined as an individual who has net earnings from self-employment in a trade or business, which may be a sole proprietor, an independent contractor, or a member of a partnership, and includes those net earnings in reporting self-employment income for social security purposes provided in 42 U.S.C.
+Self-employed individual is defined as an individual who has net earnings from self-employment in a trade or business, which may be a sole proprietor, an independent contractor, or a member of a partnership, and includes those net earnings in reporting self-employment income for social security purposes provided in 42 U.S.C.
 411 or in Code of Federal Regulations, Title 20, Section 404.1065.

-9 Montana Budget & Policy Center, "Paid Family and Medical Leave: Supporting Families, Business, and the Economy," Nov.
+Montana Budget & Policy Center, "Paid Family and Medical Leave: Supporting Families, Business, and the Economy," Nov.
 2015.

-10 U.S. Census Bureau, "Sex by Age by Employment Status for the Population 16 Years and Over, 2018 American Community Survey 5-Year Estimates,", accessed on Oct.
-4, 2020.
+U.S. Census Bureau, "C23001: Sex by Age by Employment Status for the Population 16 Years and Over, 2021 American Community Survey 1-Year Estimates," accessed Feb.
+2023.

-11 Reinhard, S.C., et. al., "Valuing the Invaluable 2019 Update," AARP Public Policy Institute, Nov.
+Reinhard, S.C., et. al., "Valuing the Invaluable 2019 Update."
+AARP Public Policy Institute, Nov.
 2019.

-12 Department of Labor and Industry, "Montana 2019 Labor Day Report," Sept.
-3, 2019.
+Department of Labor and Industry, "2022 Montana Labor Day Report," Sept.
+2022.

-13 Meta-analysis found that turnover of an employee earning up to \$75,000 annually could cost a business between 10%-30% of that original employee's earnings.
+Meta-analysis found that turnover of an employee earning up to \$75,000 annually could cost a business between 10%-30% of that original employee's earnings.
 Boushey, H. and Glynn, S., "There are Significant Business Costs to Replacing Employees," Center for American Progress, Nov.
 2012.
-Average earnings in Montana in 2017 were \$45,370.
-Ten percent and 30 percent of average annual wage is \$4,537 and \$13,611, respectively.
-Bureau of Labor Statistics, "State Occupational Employment Statistics Montana," May 2019, accessed on Oct.
-3, 2019,
+Average earnings in Montana in 2021 were \$49,340.
+Ten percent and 30 percent of average annual wage is \$4,934 and \$14,802, respectively.
+Department of Labor & Industry, "Montana Informational Wage Rates by Occupation," Apr.
+2022.,

-14 Appelbaum, E., and Milkman, R., "Leaves That Pay: Employer and Work Experiences with Paid Family Leave in California," Center for Economic and Policy Research, 2011.
+Appelbaum, E., and Milkman, R., "Leaves That Pay: Employer and Work Experiences with Paid Family Leave in California," Center for Economic and Policy Research, 2011.

-15 Houser, L., and Vartanian, T., "Pay Matters: The Positive Economic Impacts of Paid Family Leave for Families, Businesses, and the Public," Center for Women and Work, Jan.
+Houser, L., and Vartanian, T., "Pay Matters: The Positive Economic Impacts of Paid Family Leave for Families, Businesses, and the Public," Center for Women and Work, Jan.
 2012.

-16 Houser, L., and Vartanian, T. "Pay Matters: The Positive Economic Impacts of Paid Family Leave for Families, Businesses, and the Public."
+Houser, L., and Vartanian, T. "Pay Matters: The Positive Economic Impacts of Paid Family Leave for Families, Businesses, and the Public."